jamesmcaleer/gemoji/README.md

 This includes the words that they had previously guessed that day, the amount of wins the player has, the amount of games the player has played, and the streak the player is on

-This is all saved in the local storage of the browser so retrieving this data is simple
+This is all saved in the local storage of the browser so retrieving this data is simple:

 ```javascript
 function loadLocalStorage() {